As a new player in the game, sports law firm Northridge is going head to head with larger firms both on and off the pitch.

 "No bureaucracy required!”

 According to interviewees, Northridge provides “flexibility as a result of being a smaller firm – they’re trying to push work/life balance as much as possible.”
 Unusually, working from home is “encouraged from the start” even for trainees, and lawyers are given a laptop to work from instead of a fixed work station.
 One perk of laptop-based work is that “you can just pick it up and go to a quieter area of the office to work if you want.”
-Trainees told us that the office near Tottenham Court Road is “a really nice space – it’s open-plan and everyone really enjoys that.
-It’s got lots of cool breakout areas... though it’s not quite Google!”
+The firm recently moved from its previous location near Tottenham Court Road to an office in the City right by Barts hospital.

 All this may be conjuring up the image of a bunch of lawyers walking around the office in casual clothes, or maybe even tennis whites – but think again.
 “We all wear business dress in the office, not tracksuits!” one trainee told us.
 “We do have dress-down Fridays though.”
 But even the dress code isn’t “set in stone” – a slot in the fortnightly breakfast meetings is set aside for people to “propose ideas about culture, like dress code, gym memberships, office yoga or social events.”
 Trainees liked the fact that due to the firm’s size and age, “the culture is open to being shaped by everyone.
 We’re enjoying the freedom to instil a culture that’s new and progressive.”
 Interviewees told us the managing partners are “very forward-thinking and open to new business ideas.
 If you put forward something beneficial to the firm, they can immediately take it on board.
 No bureaucracy required!”